ocoffey/csc-211-su18/assignments/a00/readme.md

 ![image](https://github.com/URI-CSC/csc-211-su18/blob/master/assignments/a00/debugWindow.png)

 The top row of buttons allow you to navigate and execute your code.
-From Left to Right: The play button, or the resume button, will stop debugging and run your program normally until it reaches another breakpoint, end of program, or a runtime error, and then starts debugging again.
-The Step Over and Step Into buttons will both execute the next line of code.
+From Left to Right: The play button, or the 'Resume' button, will stop debugging and run your program normally until it reaches another breakpoint, end of program, or a runtime error.
+The 'Step Over' and 'Step Into' buttons will both execute the next line of code.
 They perform differently when the next line of code includes a function.
 The Step Over button will execute the function call completely and finish executing the current line.
 The Step Into button will instead move the debugger to that function's code and continue debugging there.
 The Step Out button can be pressed when you are inside a function call to finish the function call and return to the original line of code that called that function.
-The Deactivate All Breakpoints button is self explanatory.
+The Deactivate All Breakpoints button does just that.

 ### 5.4 Debugging Another Program

 It may help to practice debugging another program.
 Debugging this program will also show how the debugger displays information on the program's variables.

-Create and debug each line of the following program:
+Set a breakpoint for the first line (`int a = 2;`), and use the 'Step Over' command to view the 'Local Variables' at every 'step' in the execution of this program.

 ```c
 int main() {